TheSmash/revolance-ui-monitoring/README.md

 ===========

+an Explorer (ui-explorer):
-A bot (revolance-ui-explorer) explores all the pages of a web app and then produces a JSon report.
+  - Parse and explore all the pages of a web app and then produces a JSon report.
-  - The report is the list of the application pages with their associated content

-A plugin that aggregate a user defined application and produces a ready to use distribution.
-  - Usefull for an execution of the bot through the command line interface

-A gui (revolance-ui-merger) allow the user to load two reports to compare them.
-  - Useful to compare regression or content enforcement given some user rights.
+a Comparator (ui-comparator):
+  - Compare two exploration report files.
+The output of this comparison says what are the differencies.

+a Database (ui-database):
+  - Store and retrieve the reports.

+a Server (ui-server) provide a set of Rest APIs to:
+        - store and retrieve reports
+        - compare pages
+        - accept (or not) a change on a page content
+        - start / cancel an exploration

+The server also provide an html5/css3 UI over the Rest APIs

 Data Model:
 ===========